oviebd/PDFVIewer_iOS/README.md

 # PDF Viewer for iOS

-This is a feature-rich, high-performance PDF viewer application for iOS, designed with a modern architecture and a focus on user experience, scalability, and testability.
+This is a feature-rich, high-performance, simple PDF viewer application for iOS, designed with a modern architecture and a focus on user experience, scalability, and testability.
 It serves as an excellent showcase of advanced iOS development techniques and best practices.

 ## 🚀 Key Features